WanFang13/C-MIL/README.md

 # C-MIL
-code for C-MIL: Continuation Multiple Instance Learning for Weakly  Supervised Object Detection
+Code for C-MIL: Continuation Multiple Instance Learning for Weakly  Supervised Object Detection.

+New: Pytorch version of C-MIL is avalable at [here](https://github.com/shenyunhang/DRN-WSOD).
+Thanks for the contribution of [shenyunhang](https://github.com/shenyunhang).

 ## Environments